AISViz/AISdb/docs/overview.md

     __init__.py             import statements
     create_tables.py        SQL database schematics and triggers. used in decoder.py dbconn.py               exposes the SQLite DB connection. some postgres code is also included for legacy decoder.py              parsing .NMEA messages to create an SQL database.
-See function parallel_decode() install_dep.py          will probably be removed in the future. contains code for compiling python from source lambdas.py              contains useful one-liners and lambda functions. notably includes DB query callback functions qryfcn.py               SQL boilerplate for dynamically creating database queries. used when calling qrygen.py
+See function decode_msgs() install_dep.py          will probably be removed in the future. contains code for compiling python from source lambdas.py              contains useful one-liners and lambda functions. notably includes DB query callback functions qryfcn.py               SQL boilerplate for dynamically creating database queries. used when calling qrygen.py